Pretibial myxedema: Signs and symptoms

 Pretibial myxedema is almost always preceded by the ocular signs found in Graves' disease.

 It usually presents itself as a waxy, discolored induration of the skin—classically described as having a so-called peau d'orange (orange peel) appearance—on the anterior aspect of the lower legs, spreading to the dorsum of the feet, or as a non-localised, non-pitting edema of the skin in the same areas.
 In advanced cases, this may extend to the upper trunk (torso), upper extremities, face, neck, back, chest and ears.

 The lesions are known to resolve very slowly.
 Application of petroleum jelly on the affected area could relieve the burning sensation and the itching.
 It occasionally occurs in non-thyrotoxic Graves' disease, Hashimoto's thyroiditis, and stasis dermatitis.
 The serum contains circulating factors which stimulate fibroblasts to increase synthesis of glycosaminoglycans.

 Risk factors

 There are suggestions in the medical literature that treatment with radioactive iodine for Graves' hyperthyroidism may be a trigger for pretibial myxedema which would be consistent with radioiodine ablation causing or aggravating ophthalmopathy, a condition which commonly occurs with pretibial myxedema and is believed to have common underlying features.

-Other known triggers for ophthalmopathy include thyroid hormone imbalance, and tobacco smoking, but there has been little research attempting to confirm these are also risk factors for pretibial myxedema.
+Other known triggers for ophthalmopathy include thyroid hormone imbalance, and tobacco smoking, but there has been little research attempting to confirm that these are also risk factors for pretibial myxedema.